Nusiq/mcblend/README.md

 setup as shortcut to this function in Object Mode -> Object -> Parent -> right click "Clear parent from bedrock bone" -> Add Shortcut.

-## What becomes a mcbone and what becomes a mccube?
+## Mapping of blender objects into mcbones, mccubes and locators
 The add-on takes two types of object while creating the models - meshes and empties.
-Addon decides what should become an mcbone or mccube automatically by following the certain set of rules (the order of checking this rules is the same as in this document):
+Addon decides what should become an mcbone, mccube or locator automatically by following the certain set of rules (the order of checking this rules is the same as in this document):

+#### Mapping rules for empties:
+1. Empty with "mc_is_bone" property becomes an mcbone.
-1. If object type is "empty" it creates an mcbone (without mccubes)
+1. Empty without parents becomes an mcbone
+2. Empty with children ("mc_parent" in another object pointing at the empty) becomes mcbone
+3. Every other case (empty with no "mc_is_bone" propety, with parent and without children) becomes a locator.
+#### Mapping rules for meshes:
-2. If the object is a mesh with a child defined by custom property ("mc_parent" in another mesh) it creates mcbone with one mccube in it.
+1. If the mesh has a child defined by custom property ("mc_parent" in another object) it creates mcbone with one mccube in it.
-3. If the object is a mesh with custom property "mc_is_bone" with value set to 1 than the object becomes a mcbone with one mccube in it.
+2. If the mesh has custom property "mc_is_bone" than the object becomes a mcbone with one mccube in it.
-4. Mesh with parent and without children becomes a mccube and is added to a list of mccubes of parent mcbone.
+3. Mesh with parent and without children becomes a mccube and is added to a list of mccubes of parent mcbone.
-5. In every other case (mesh without parent and without children) becomes a mcbone with single mccube in it.
+4. In every other case (mesh without parent and without children) becomes a mcbone with single mccube in it.

 Waring: A mesh that becomes mccube can't be animated.
 If you wan't to animate